Lifetime of bimerons and antibimerons in two-dimensional magnets: THEORETICAL METHODS

 The spin model includes isotropic Heisenberg exchange with constants $J_{ij}$, the DMI with vectors $\mathbf{D}_{ij}\parallel \mathbf{r}_{ij}\times\hat{z}$ and the onsite energies $\epsilon_i$ for each spin are given by

 The onsite energy gives the intrasite energy for each normalized spin $\mathbf{m}_i$ at a discrete lattice site $\mathbf{r}_i$ and contains the magnetocrystalline anisotropy energy (MAE) with constant $K$ as well as Zeeman interaction between an external magnetic field $B_z$ in $z$-direction and an atomic magnetic moment $\mu$.
-All constants for the parameterization of CGT within a honeycomb lattice are found in Table~\ref{table_dmi}.
+Dipole-dipole interactions (DDI) are not included in our model.
+In the CGT monolayer, we find that the DDI is more than an order of magnitude smaller than the MAE, rendering its effect negligible.
+All constants for the parameterization of CGT within a honeycomb lattice are found in Table~\ref{table_dmi}. \moritz{Throughout this work, all simulations are performed in symmetrical simulation boxes with $\sqrt{\frac{N}{2}}\times\sqrt{\frac{N}{2}}$ unit cells, each containing two lattice sites, and periodic boundary conditions.}